Map of Investment Area & Current Projects

 Business Support

-• $4.3M investment in new downtown retail space for Green Spaces Market, which provides affordable retail and business space for local artists, non-profits, and small businesses
+• Project 2: $2.7M investment in a new downtown retail space for Green Spaces Market at 622 16th St, which provides affordable retail and business space for local artists, non-profits, and small businesses

-• $400,000 to renovate space for the Denver Immersive Repertory Theater, the world’s first resident immersive, theatrical production studio and venue
+• Project 4: $400,000 to renovate space for the Denver Immersive Repertory Theater, the world’s first resident immersive, theatrical production studio and venue

-• $640,000 to expand and relocate Milk Tea People, helping the recently ranked “Best Tea Shop in Denver” move to a larger and more visible location along 16th Street
+• Project 5: $640,000 to expand and relocate Milk Tea People, helping the recently ranked “Best Tea Shop in Denver” move to a larger and more visible location along 16th Street

-• $750,000 to expand Sundae Artisan Ice Cream’s flagship store on Glenarm, which will create a unique, interactive ice cream experience, complete with “Create Your Own Pint” classes
+• Project 6: $750,000 to expand Sundae Artisan Ice Cream’s flagship store on Glenarm, which will create a unique, interactive ice cream experience, complete with “Create Your Own Pint” classes

 Housing

-• Two office-to-residential conversions will bring 236 new units of housing in the downtown core – including units which will be affordable to working Denverites making between $29,450 and $72,950 per year, or 30 - 80% Area Median Income:
+• Office-to-residential conversions will bring new units of housing in the downtown core – including units that will be affordable to working Denverites:

-• $17M to help finance an office-to-residential conversion of the historic Symes Building, unlocking 116 units of new housing, improved ground-floor retail space, and a new outdoor patio
+• Project 9: $17M to help finance an office-to-residential conversion of the historic Symes Building, unlocking 116 units of new housing, improved ground-floor retail space, and a new outdoor patio.
+Note: Due to actions outside of the DDDA's control, this project will not meet the requirements of its loan and is no longer moving forward.

-• $14.5M toward an office-to-residential conversion of the historic University Building, unlocking 120 units of mixed-income housing
+• Project 10: $14.5M toward an office-to-residential conversion of the historic University Building, unlocking 120 units of mixed-income housing.

 Redevelopment Opportunities